-A dedicated IPMI LAN, supported by the onboard Baseboard Management controller, is located on the I/O panel.
-The amber LED on the right blinks to indicate activity.
-The LED on the left indicates the speed of the connection.
+A dedicated IPMI LAN, supported by the onboard Baseboard Management controller, is located on the I/O rear panel.
+The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.